Interprofessional Global Health Course

 All course materials will be available on MyCourses for registered participants.

-• Dr. Yves Bergevin, MD, Department of Family Medicine, McGill University
+• Dr. Charles Larson, MD, Adjunct Professor, Department of Global and Public Health, McGill University

 • Dr. Svetlana Tikhonova, DMD, PhD, Faculty Lecturer, Faculty of Dental Medicine and Oral Health Sciences, McGill University